This article was republished with permission from FCPAméricas Blog, for which Matteson Ellis is founder, editor and regular contributor.

 Chile was recently featured at the Latin Lawyer Anti-Corruption and Investigations Conference in São Paulo.
 José Luis Cortés Zepeda, a legal advisor in the anti-corruption unit of the Chilean Public Prosecutor’s Office, discussed the country’s commitment to bribery matters and recent advancements in its legal framework.
 Here are three things that companies need to know about Chile’s anti-corruption regime:

 Corporate Criminal Liability: While other countries in the region – such as like Brazil, Argentina and Peru – have been resistant to establish criminal liability for the corrupt acts of legal persons, Chile has embraced it.
-Congress passed the Corporate Criminal Liability Law (Ley 20392, found here) in 2009, which applies to money laundering, the financing of terrorism and bribery of domestic and foreign public officials.
-The National Prosecutor’s Office has published a summary of the law here.
+Congress passed the Corporate Criminal Liability Law in 2009, which applies to money laundering, the financing of terrorism and bribery of domestic and foreign public officials.

 The establishment of corporate criminal liability did not come about easily.
 In Chile, like in many civil law jurisdictions throughout the region, many reject the notion that companies can form the mens rea necessary to commit willful acts.
 But in 2009 there was a strong political will to join the OECD Anti-Bribery Convention and satisfy its requirements.